-PPM and Power BI enables improved overview and better decision making, more efficient collaboration, reduced maintenance cost, and a customized solution for clear overview of financials, resources and portfolio health and allowing for portfolio forecasting.
-Portfolio Forecasting is ability to anticipate the impact of economic and market changes on your portfolio.
-If you guess the future economic conditions right, you can build loss forecasts.
-Portfolio Forecasting extends the concept of forecasting to directly impact revenues Power BI is filled with many exciting features including the newest analytics feature, clustering.
-Power View in Power BI gives users advanced statistical analysis tool.
+PPM and Power BI enables improved overview and better decision making, more efficient collaboration, reduced maintenance cost, and a customized solution for a clear overview of financials, resources, and portfolio health and allowing for portfolio forecasting.
+Portfolio Forecasting is the ability to anticipate the impact of economic and market changes on your portfolio.
+You can build loss forecasts if you guess the future economic conditions right.
+Portfolio Forecasting extends the concept of forecasting to directly impact revenues Power BI is filled with many exciting features, including the newest analytics feature, clustering.
+Power View in Power BI gives users advanced statistical analysis tools.
 It empowers you to generate forecasts that incorporate trends and seasonal factors.
 It also has table and matrix features.
-Forecasting is available both in Power BI Desktop and the Power BI online.
-You can see your forecasting in reports and create new forecasts not just in Desktop version.
+Forecasting is available both on Power BI Desktop and the Power BI online.
+You can see your forecasting in reports and create new forecasts, not just in the Desktop version.

 Portfolio forecasting, as you know, requires vast amounts of historical data.
 Power BI by itself does not have the ability to store so much data.
-So, when using it to “predict the future” you might need to equip yourself with some storage for data.
+So, when using it to “predict the future,” you might need to equip yourself with some storage for data.
 You can go either set up a database or use FluentPro DataMart Cloud.
-In the second case the data can be constantly streamed to the Datamart, then to be “pulled” to Power BI to be used in forecasting.
+In the second case, the data can be constantly streamed to the Datamart, then be “pulled” to Power BI for forecasting.

-Forecasting in Power View is based on a proven effective model for prediction called “exponential smoothing”.
-There is more than one method have been developed for the analysis of time series.
-They differ depending on whether the data is strongly seasonal or has no seasonality, whether the data contains “surprises” or irregular peaks and even how much “noise” you’ve got in your data.
-“Exponential smoothing” has a great track record both in academia and business.
+Forecasting in Power View is based on a proven effective model for prediction called “exponential smoothing.”
+More than one method has been developed for the analysis of time series.
+They differ depending on whether the data is strongly seasonal or has no seasonality, contains “surprises” or irregular peaks, and even how much “noise” you’ve got in your data.
+“Exponential smoothing” has an excellent track record in academia and business.
 It has the advantage of suppressing noise and “surprise” variation that can distort the model.
 But it still allows you to keep up with the trends.